sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 ![Eduroam](/assets/img/courses/id5415/module1/assignment/1_2_23.png)

 Once you have filled in all the information in section 1 and 2, click the 'Create' button.
 The page should update with your newly created Thing.
-However, it will take a 'long' time to generate your image.
-You can see a status indicator which will turn into a 'Download' button when your image is ready.
+However, it will take a 'long' time to generate your disk image.
+You can see a status indicator which will turn into a 'Download' button when your disk image is ready.

 You can proceed to the next step while waiting for your Raspberry Pi image to be ready.

-**What did we achieved?**

-- We have a cloud account enabling us to manage(create/read/update) the data of our prototype (Section 1).
-- We launch the generation of a ready-to-use system for the Raspberry Pi (Section 2).

 # Step 2: Four Key Development Tools

-Before we start coding in our next module, we need several tools to interact with the connected light bulb of the prototyping kit.
+To be able to do any programming through coding in the next module(s), we need to set up several tools that are able to interact with the connected light bulb of the prototyping kit.
 Let's take this opportunity to introduce and install the tools we will use throughout the course.

 ## Task 2.1: Installing a Version Control System (VCS)

+{is this what you mean to point out: To be able to work as a team on coding, we need to have a collaorative environment suitable to manage that, called a VCS version Control System .
+We will use a VCS called Git}
 The first tool is Git, a Version Control System (VCS).
 A VCS facilitate the management of and the collaboration around a piece of code.
 We will cover Git and its purpose for prototyping connected products in the next module.
 For now, its installation (especially on Windows) helps us automatically set up a development environment.

 Download and install Git from the [official website](https://git-scm.com/download).
 On Mac you might go for the Binary installer option.

 ## Task 2.2: Installing an Integrated Development Environment (IDE)

-The next step is editing and executing code.
-Developers do this in an Integrated Development Environment (IDE), which simply is a text editor with conveniences of code editing and execution.
+Actually editing and executing code is done in an Integrated Development Environment (IDE), which simply is a text editor customizd to code editing and execution.
 For this course, we will choose Visual Studio Code (or VS Code) which brings all the necessary functionalities without being overly complicated.

 Download and install Visual Studio Code from the [official website](https://code.visualstudio.com/).